why-low-blood-sugar-level-is-dangerous?

 • Fits or seizures

-Low blood sugar during sleep can cause headaches, tiredness, or excess sweating while you wake up in the morning.
+Low blood sugar during sleep can cause headaches, tiredness, or excess sweating when you wake up in the morning.

 A blood sugar level lesser than 70 mg/dL (3.9 mmol/L) is considered low blood sugar or hypoglycemia.
 Fasting blood sugar levels higher than 126 mg/dL (7 mmol/L) is considered high blood sugar or hyperglycemia.
 Both hypo and hyperglycemia levels can be alarming and require necessary measures to manage blood sugar levels.